zspitz/dlr/docs/dlr-overview/common-hosting-model.md

 The ScriptRuntime.GetEngine and ScriptScope.Engine are bridges to more advanced hosting functionality.
 In Level Two and Level Three scenarios, the other members of ScriptRuntime and ScriptScope will be useful along with ScriptEngine.

-<h2 id="level-two----engines-compiled-code-sources-and-object-operations">3.3 Level Two -- Engines, Compiled Code, Sources, and Object Operations</h2>
+<h2 id="level-two----engines-compiled-code-sources-and-object-operations">3.3 Level Two &mdash; Engines, Compiled Code, Sources, and Object Operations</h2>

 The next level of engagement involves operating directly with engines and abstractions of source code and compiled code.
 You can compile code and run it in any scope or its default scope.
 You also have more control over how you provide sources to the DLR.